James Pavitt

-James L. Pavitt (born February 19, 1946 - died December 22, 2022) was Deputy Director for Operations (DDO) for the CIA from 23 June 1999 until July 12, 2004, when he resigned a day after George Tenet.
-The CIA said the resignations was for personal reasons.
+James L. Pavitt (born February 19, 1946) was Deputy Director for Operations (DDO) for the CIA from June 23, 1999, until July 12, 2004, when he resigned a day after George Tenet.
+The CIA said the resignations were for personal reasons.

 Background

 Pavitt was born in St. Louis, Missouri and graduated from the University of Missouri (B.A., 1968) in Columbia, Missouri as a member of Phi Beta Kappa.
 After graduation, he was a National Defense Education Act fellow at Clark University (1969).
-He is currently a Principal of The Scowcroft Group, an international business advisory firm, and was formerly on the board of the Association of Former Intelligence Officers (AFIO).
+He was a Principal of The Scowcroft Group, an international business advisory firm, and was formerly on the board of the Association of Former Intelligence Officers (AFIO).

 He was married with two children (from a previous marriage) and resided in McLean, Virginia.

 His hobbies included collecting art, especially primitive American art.

 Intelligence career

 Pavitt served in the United States Army from 1969-1971 as an intelligence officer and was a legislative assistant with the House of Representatives from 1971 until 1973.

 After joining the CIA, Pavitt was posted to Austria, Germany, Malaysia, and Luxembourg between 1976 and 1983.
 He was expelled (PNG'd) from East Germany.
 He was chief of station in Luxembourg (1983-1986).
 He served as a Branch Chief in the Africa Division.
 From 1990 to 1993, he served on the National Security Council team under Brent Scowcroft as Senior Intelligence Advisor to President George H. W. Bush.
 After being assigned to work across the Agency operational/analytical divide in the Directorate of Intelligence, he became the founder and first Chief of the Directorate of Operation's Counterproliferation Division (CPD).
 Gordon Oehler, then Chief of the Directorate of Intelligence's Non-Proliferation Center, criticized this as being redundant and stepping on his turf.
 This was considered a specious critique by veteran Agency HUMINT Operations Officers, however, especially those who had been assigned under Oehler previously and realized that Oehler held HUMINT counterproliferation operations—indeed, covert operations in general—in considerable disdain.
 Pavitt hand picked operations officers, some of which were Nonofficial Cover Officers (NOCs) including Valerie Plame, to staff the CPD.
 In 1997 he was appointed Associate Deputy Director of Operations.
 He was Deputy Director of Operations from 1999 until his resignation in 2004.
 In 2003, the CPD took down the nuclear black market being operated by Abdul Qadeer Khan.